 Modern processors are complex.
-Multiple cores and clusters with cross triggering, a AMBA system bus, DSP, secondary Cortex-M series cores and custom IP blocks require a flexible approach to trace.
+Multiple cores and clusters with cross triggering, an AMBA system bus, DSP, secondary Cortex-M series cores and custom IP blocks require a flexible approach to trace.

-With synchronization between source code, trace capture, register and address values, Arm DS-5 Development Studio trace viewer helps to give you an unparalleled insight into the inner workings of your SoC.
+With synchronization between source code, trace capture, register and address values, Arm Development Studio Trace Viewer helps to give you an unparalleled insight into the inner workings of your SoC.

 Instruction and Data Trace